SergeyDushin/NetThingsOS/README.md

 ========================================================================

 Build guide
-NetThingsOS uses OpenEmbedded build systems.
+NetThingsOS uses OpenEmbedded build system.

 Dependencies:
 TBD

+Qemu:
 To build the NetThingsOS for qemu emulator, make a following commands (for ubuntu 20.4)
 source ./oe-init-build-env build-qemu
 bitbake netthingsos-0-1

-The quide how to build NetThingsOS for other platforms will be added later.
+The guide how to build NetThingsOS for other platforms will be added later.

 ======================================================================
-Run builded image for qemu using this command:
+Run the built image for qemu using this command:
 runqemu qemux86-64